-Art and Design offers major concentrations in painting/drawing, graphic design, ceramics/sculpture, photography, art history, and in art history/museum studies.
+Art and Design offers major concentrations in animation, ceramics/sculpture, drawing/painting, graphic design, photography, art history, and in art history/museum studies.
 The courses required of the concentration are specific and scheduling should be determined in consultation with an art faculty advisor.
 A student may choose a studio concentration in more than one (1) area.